Beyond the Contract: Navigating the Ins and Outs of 90-Day Trials

 1. Contract Signing Period

-The employment contract (including the Trial Period clause) must be signed before the employee’s employment commences.
+The employment contract (including the 90-day trial period clause) must be signed before the employee starts work.
 Specifically, the trial period clause is highly likely to be deemed invalid if the employee’s contract is unsigned, or signed after they have already commenced work.
+Employers must ensure that every contract is signed in advance, or they risk losing the protections offered by the 90-day trial.

 2. Good faith and process

-Just because the changes to the Employment Relations Act remove the ability for a personal grievance or the grounds of unjustified dismissal, this does not mean that obligations of good faith disappear for an employer.
+Just because the changes to the Employment Relations Act remove the ability for a personal grievance or the grounds of unjustified dismissal within the 90-day trial, this does not negate an employer’s obligation to act in good faith.
 For example, it is still recommended to at least tell the employee why they are being terminated even though, strictly speaking, there is no legal obligation to do so within a 90-day trial period.
-With good faith in mind, we strongly recommend that employers seek procedural advice before terminating employees under a 90-day trial.
+With good faith in mind, we strongly recommend that employers seek procedural advice before terminating employees under a 90-day trial, to ensure good faith is maintained.

 3. Other grounds for grievances

 Similarly, because the changes to the Employment Relations Act remove the ability for a personal grievance on grounds of unjustified dismissal, it does not mean that there aren’t other grounds for a grievance to be raised.
-To list a few examples, employees are still entitled to raise personal grievances on the grounds of discrimination, sexual harassment, or, as mentioned above, questioning the validity of a 90-day trial clause by starting work without a signed contract.
+To list a few examples, employees are still entitled to raise personal grievances on the grounds of discrimination, sexual harassment, or, as mentioned above, questioning the validity of a 90-day trial.
+For example, if an employee starts work without a signed contract, they can challenge the legality of the 90-day trial period.
+Employers should remain aware of these potential risks.

 4. Other obligations

-Don’t let a procedural error ruin your implementation and utilisation of the 90-day trial clauses.
-Reach out to Core HR today for assistance.
+To ensure proper implementation and avoid costly mistakes, we recommend seeking professional HR advice.
+Don’t let a simple procedural error ruin your experience with the 90-day trial period.
+Reach out to Core HR today for assistance in navigating these updates in NZ employment law.

 Francesco Bravi